Naereen/web-sphinx/hitch-hiking.en.rst

 .. note::

-    I did beat up my record of the waiting time between two cars, twice in a row during the same trip: when going from Briançon to Gap, I successfully took my second car (from Savines-le-Lac to Chorges) with about 23 seconds of waiting with my thumbs up (precise timing with my wrist watch), and...
-4 seconds (yes, 4) for the last car (from Chorges to Gap).
-My right hand was still up from starting the timing that the car was already stopping...
-What a success!
+    I did beat up my record of the waiting time between two cars, twice in a row during the same trip: when going from Briançon to Gap, I successfully took my second car (from Savines-le-Lac to Chorges) with about 23 seconds of waiting with my thumbs up (precise timing with my wrist watch), and… 4 seconds (yes, 4) for the last car (from Chorges to Gap).
+My right hand was still up from starting the timing that the car was already stopping… What a success!

 In 2016 : **330 kms**
 ^^^^^^^^^^^^^^^^^^^^^
-Sadly, no more than **330 kms** in France and in Switzerland...
+Sadly, no more than **330 kms** in France and in Switzerland…

 .. sidebar:: Only 330 kms???